NischalDawadi/blog/content/movies/Oldboy/index.md

 It’s hard to talk about the themes of Oldboy without diving into **spoilers**, but I’ll say this: it explores love, grief, and vengeance in forms I’ve never seen before—and maybe never want to see again.

 The loneliness in this film isn’t the kind you get from being alone in a room.
 It’s the kind that comes from being unseen, misunderstood, or consumed by guilt.
 It made me think about the things we bury just to keep moving, and what happens when those things come clawing back.

+>[!QUOTE]
+>“Be it rain of sand or a rock, in water they sink the same.”

+This line stayed with me—because in the world of Oldboy, even a seemingly innocent mistake can spiral into **devastation**.
+The weight of an action isn’t always measured by intent, but by its ***consequences***.
+And once the damage is done, there’s no telling what it might pull down with it.

 It dares to touch subjects that feel **radioactive**.
 And I still don’t know how to talk about them.
 But maybe that’s the point.